Aditya948351/Raspberry_pi/README.md

 ### Setup Script for Face Recognition

-You can use the following script to set up your environment:
+Copy and Paste this script in your command promt this may take around 20 minutes:

 ```bash